 After looking into the “what” of decision-making, salespeople must also spend time getting to know the “how” of it.

-Basically, the decision process is divided into validation and authorization.
+Basically, one can divide the decision process into validation and authorization.
 The buyer will internally hold several rounds of investigation to validate your product.
 They try to understand if it lives up to promises made by you.
-During the decision process, the prospects will try to answer –
+During the decision process, the prospects will try to justify

 To increase your chances of authorization, you should have a clear idea about the timeframes and paperwork that go into the prospect’s decision-making process to avoid unnecessary delays.
 The point of contact is the ideal persona to address any queries about the process like: